 After mixing well and spooning it into a small jar, the final product is white, fluffy, a little gritty, a little effervescent at first, and tasty.
 After cleaning, my mouth feels super clean, and it has a very pleasant aftertaste.

 Unlike mainstream commercial toothpastes, this recipe has no neurotoxins or carcinogenic or mutagenic ingredients.
 These are all food-grade ingredients that pose no risk of harm, even if you swallow a little when brushing.
-There are only five ingredients, and the calcium and magnesium are available for remineralizing teeth.
-It makes sense to me that by including calcium and magnesium in toothpaste, these minerals become available for absorption into enamel, and they continue to increase the mineral composition of my saliva after brushing if I spit but don’t rinse my mouth after brushing.

 If you find something else that works for remineralizing your tooth enamel and improving your gum health, please share!